-On this page you'll find how I got into System Administration, why I chose Sysadmin, links to resources/additional topics that are issues in our field along with downloads that may help you complete tasks at work.
-Some links go to external sites, are downloads from my server, or crosslink to Reddit's /r/sysadmin sub-reddit.
+On this page you'll find how I got into System Administration, why I chose Sysadmin, links to resources/additional topics that are issues in our field along with downloads that may help you complete various tasks you come across at work.
+Some links go to external sites, are downloads from this server, or link to Reddit's /r/sysadmin sub-reddit.

 Note: I linked to both the SANS & LOPSA code of ethics above.
 Both are highly reputable and have a very concise code of ethics that I think all of us should follow.

-These issues & more are very important to me.
-In addition, it's sometimes difficult to find peers who also work in IT who you can share your knowledge with.
-This is why I believe it's important for people to become part of the system administrator community.
+These issues & more are all important to me.
+In addition, it's sometimes difficult to find peers who are open to sharing the knowledge they've acquired over the years.
+This is why I believe it's important for admins to become part of the system administrator community & offer mentorship.
 Large communities like The League of Professional System Administrators fills this void.
-They run an awesome LOPSA-East conference every year in New Jersey full of training, talks, and people you can network with.
+They run an awesome LOPSA-East conference New Jersey full of training, talks, and people you can network with.
 As of 2016, LOPSA-East is no longer a conference.
 It may make a return in the future.
 If you want to see it come back, join LOPSA as a member & reach out to LOPSA as an organization.

-I am on the committe of the newly created LOPSA Recognized Professional program.
-This program is the first of it's kind & I am dedicated to seeing it grow.
+At one time I was on the committe of the newly created LOPSA Recognized Professional program.
+This program was the first of it's kind at the time & I was dedicated to seeing it grow.
 Unfortunately there was a lot of disagreement within the community as to the utility of such a recognition program.
-A system of high quality standards are important in recognize Professionals from fly-by-night ITT System Administrators who do continually evolve their skills, go to conferences or strive for quality in their work.
-I firmly believe in surroudning myself with people of similar caliber for my personal & professional growth.
-If you have any suggestions for this program please contact me.
+A system of high quality standards are important to discernfly-by-night ITT Tech System Administrators from Profesionals who continually evolve their skills, go to conferences and strive for quality in their work.
+I firmly believe in surrounding myself with people of similar caliber for my personal & professional growth.
+If you have any suggestions for this program please contact LOPSA directly.
 If you wish to join, click the link above.